openthread/openthread/src/cli/README.md

 ### scan \[channel\]

-Perform an IEEE 802.15.4 active scan.
+Perform an IEEE 802.15.4 Active Scan.

 * channel: The channel to scan on.
 If no channel is provided, the active scan will cover all valid channels.